Obfuscate API Responses for LLMs

-Drop in a response from BigCommerce, Shopify, Piano, Stripe, or one of seven other platforms.
+Drop in a response from Shopify, Stripe, BigCommerce, Square, PayPal, Mailchimp, Zendesk, or any of ten other platforms.
 DoppelForge returns a doppelgänger - identical structure, safe values - ready to paste into a blog post, support ticket, Stack Overflow answer, or your favorite LLM.

 Why this exists